-The most important things to do after a car accident are to stay calm, call 911 if anyone is seriously injured and keep everyone away from oncoming traffic.
-Once everyone is safe, you should gather information for an insurance claim, including the other driver’s insurance information, witness contact details, and photos and notes related to the accident.
+The most important things to do after a car accident are to stay calm, call 911 if anyone is injured and keep everyone away from oncoming traffic.
+Once everyone is safe, gather information for an insurance claim, including the other driver’s insurance details, witness contact info, and photos of the scene.

-It may go without saying but don’t panic.
-A calm demeanor will make it easier to think straight and helps avoid a potential conflict with the other motorist.
-Make small talk with the other driver.
-It may calm everyone down and make it easier to discuss more serious matters.
+It may go without saying, but don’t panic.
+A calm demeanor will make it easier to think straight and may help avoid a potential conflict with other motorists.

 State laws require that you call the police if anyone is injured or if property damage exceeds a certain threshold.
 You may also need a police report when you file your insurance claim.
 If you need to, be politely persistent with the other driver and the police officer that you would like a written statement.
-Make a note of the following information:
+Write down the following information:

 - The officer’s name